The Rise of O2O Marketing in China

 - How are Retailers Implementing this Channel?

-Furthermore, these figures highlight why Chinese retailers are quickly adopting O2O marketing.
+Furthermore, these figures highlight why retailers are quickly adopting O2O Marketing in China.
 Online and offline purchasing cycles are no longer separate.

 Instead, they have merged to form a customer experience-focused “new retail”.